UK’s anti-strike bill violates democratic norms, European trade unions warn

 "More restrictions on the right to strike only drag the UK further away from democratic norms, risk violating international law, and tarnish its international reputation.
 We endorse the ETUC statement which makes it clear that these proposed anti-strike laws put the UK even further outside the democratic mainstream."

-The statement, signed by Germanys DGB, Spain's CCOO and UGT, France's CFDT, CGT an FO, and Italy's CGIL, CSL, and UIL warns that imposing minimum service levels in a UK context "would aggravate and prolong disputes".
+The statement, signed by Germany’s DGB, Spain's CCOO and UGT, France's CFDT, CGT an FO, and Italy's CGIL, CSL, and UIL warns that imposing minimum service levels in a UK context "would aggravate and prolong disputes".

 "We are particularly concerned that workers will be required to work under threat of dismissal when they have voted to take part in a legitimate ballot for industrial action," they say.